6 Career Paths for a Business Major

 Does managing the media for a company appeal to you?
 As a media supervisor, your responsibility lies in leading a team of media buyers, coordinators, and researchers to manage all media campaigns for a company.

-While a degree in Communications can be helpful, a degree in Business Administration with a New Media Marketing emphasis can also properly prepare you to eventually work your way into this position.
+While a degree in Communications can be helpful, a degree in certain Business Administration degrees can also properly prepare you to eventually work your way into this position.

 3. Business Development Manager